opentaps/open-climate-investing/book/Introduction.md

 real?
 We hope to provide you with tools to determine that.
 Are there easier ways for the smaller Berkshire subsidiaries (small for Warren Buffett is not too small for the rest of us) to disclose climate risks?
 We're working on tools for that as well.

 If you think of other objections, please tell me by [creating an issue on github](https://github.com/opentaps/open-climate-investing/issues).

+Otherwise, let's move forward.
+Like many things climate related, a lot of great initiatives have been started.
+What we need is a way to bring them together, make them actionable, and scale them.
+That's my goal with climate investing.

 ### How to Use this Book